According to Alibaba founder Jack Ma, “Blockchain technology could change our world more than people imagine.”

 - in case of a hacker attack, only a single copy of information would be compromised.

 Thus, marketplace seller management and control is limited: you can’t set any rules or conditions, like pricing control for example.

 OpenBazaar is letting sellers set their own conditions:

 However, since the blockchain provides the ability to trace every transaction, it enables improved order fulfillment traceability: each step in the order fulfilling process adds a new block to the chain with the time when the action was performed.

-In addition, decentralization means that there are no intermediaries between sellers and consumers.
+In addition, in blockchain decentralization marketplace systems, there are no intermediaries between sellers and consumers.

 Thus, if a dispute arises, a trusted third party is needed:

-- the platform customers agree on a mediator in advance, it can be the blockchain marketplace owners or any individual in the network;
+- the marketplace consumers agree on a mediator in advance, it can be the blockchain marketplace owners or any individual in the network;

 - a mediator receives keys to decrypt messages between the consumer and the seller;